Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-finite groups

 By exactness of filtered colimits of abelian groups, the sequence $0\to G'_\top\to G_\top\to G''_\top\to 0$ is exact in $\Ab$ (without topologies).
 Let $u:G'_\top\to G_\top$ be the corresponding injection.
-By definition of the colimit topology (using here that $G=\varinjlim_nG_n$ is a countable colimit, see also \Remark{topological mindfucks}), $u$ is an open immersion if and only if $u_n:G'_\top\to (G_n)_\top$ is an open immersion for each $n$, which we have just seen.
+By definition of the colimit topology (using here that $G=\varinjlim_nG_n$ is a countable filtered colimit, see also \Remark{topological subtleties}), $u$ is an open embedding if and only if $u_n:G'_\top\to (G_n)_\top$ is an open embedding for each $n$, which we have just seen.
 In particular $G_\top/G'_\top$ is discrete.
 The group $G''_\top$ is discrete, thus the isomorphism of abelian groups $G_\top/G'_\top\cong G''_\top$ is a homeomorphism, and this sequence is topologically exact.
 This concludes.

 Now we show $(G_\top)_\cond = Y(G)$.
 Consider $G=\varinjlim_nG_n$ as above.
 For $X$ a pro-finite set, we have by definition :

 where the Hom's here denote continuous maps.
 We can assume the transitions in $G''_\top=\varinjlim_n(G_n'')_\top$ (hence in $G_\top=\varinjlim_n(G_n)_\top$) are injective, because the $G_n''$'s are finite.
 Then the canonical map :